How to Unblock a Shower Drain Without Chemicals

 Step 1: Set the Vacuum

-Set the vacuum into "liquids" (or "wet" mode.
+The vacuum should be set into "liquids" and "wet" mode.

 Stage 2: Seal Overflow Drain